×

 It may disrupt the hormonal balance in your body and cause menstrual delays.

-High caffeine intake might alter hormone levels, which may postpone your menstrual cycle.
+High caffeine intake may alter hormone levels, potentially delaying your menstrual cycle.

 It can take time for your cycle to return to normal after childbirth and can cause delayed menstruation.